MindscapeHQ/raygun4reactnative/README.md

 To complete the setup, perform the [additional step for Android](#additional-step-for-android).

+Proceed to the [API guide](#api-guide) to start using the package.

 ### Expo support for iOS

-Run app on iOS once to create the native files directory:
+Run the app on iOS once to create the native files directory:

 ```
 npx expo run:android